-Plant sterols are naturally occurring substances that have been part of the human diet for thousands of years, mostly found in small amounts in vegetable oil, nuts, legumes, whole grains, fruits and vegetables.
+Plant sterols are naturally occurring substances that have been part of the human diet for thousands of years, mostly found in small amounts in vegetable oil, nuts, legumes, whole grains, fruits, and vegetables.

-Because they have a similar structure to cholesterol, plant sterols and stanols work to reduce the absorption cholesterol in the digestive system.
-As a result, cholesterol absorption is blocked and blood cholesterol levels reduced.
+Because they have a similar structure to cholesterol, plant sterols and stanols work to reduce the absorption of cholesterol in the digestive system.
+As a result, cholesterol absorption is blocked and blood cholesterol levels are reduced.
 They also help strengthen our immune defense.

 What is the difference between plant sterols and stanols?

 Plant sterols and stanols are plant steroids with a similar chemical structure and cellular function to human cholesterol.
 Plant stanols are saturated, so sterols have a higher degree of absorption than plant stanols, suggesting slightly different efficacy between the two.